SakuZN/C-vs-Assembly-Stencil-Performance-Analysis/README.md

 | ---------------------- | ---------------------- |
 |![sanity check](https://github.com/SakuZN/C-vs-Assembly-Stencil-Performance-Analysis/assets/106810417/2038c977-0679-4801-9de4-a42aff8694c2)|![sanity check output](https://github.com/SakuZN/C-vs-Assembly-Stencil-Performance-Analysis/assets/106810417/6efe9d14-db07-4fb6-9991-15f6594537da)

 The program includes a correctness check by comparing the output of the assembly implementation to the C implementation.
 If the outputs don't match, the program terminates, signaling a potential implementation error or a fatal issue (e.g., stack misalignment) in the assembly function.
+This is an important part of the program as it ensures consistency and fairness of function comparison.

 # Performance Testing
 ## Methodology